Making HCi cover claims

 With one swipe of your HCi membership card through an EFTPOS style terminal, your health service provider can have the cost of your consultation assessed electronically.
 Based on your level of cover, entitlements will be authorised immediately.
 You will need to pay the difference (if any) between your Extras cover, which HCi pays directly to the practitioner, and the fee charged.

-If your claims are not processed at the point of treatment through an electronic swipe card system, you can forward your claims to us by:
+If your claim is processed at the point of treatment through an electronic swipe card system, you can forward your claim to us by:

 PO Box 931, Burnie, TAS 7320